deiden26/serial_eyesr/README.md

 # SerialEyesr

-Serialeyesr is a serializing framework built to put typed, performative serialization on rails.
+Serialeyesr is a serializing framework built to put typed, performative serialization on Sorbet-coated Rails.
 Configure the serialized fields, types, default page size, related includes, and active record with a clear, declarative syntax that makes N+1 queries difficult to produce.